borela-tech/js-toolbox/README.md

 Compile the files using [Babel][babel] and put them in the build directory.
 If the project type requires bundling, [Webpack][webpack] will be used.

+Feature flags:

+* `-j, --jsx`: Enable JSX;
+* `-r, --react`: Enable React;
+* `-t, --type-script`: Enable TypeScript;

+Transformation flags:

+* `--comment-flow`: Transform Flow annotations into comment blocks;
+* `--remove-flow`: Remove all Flow annotations.

+Polyfill flags:

+* `--browsers`¹: Supported browsers;
+* `--node`¹: Minimum supported NodeJS version;
+* `--platforms`: Controls the polyfills and it is used to determine if multiple build outputs are necessary based on the platforms specified;

+¹ The polyfill flags `browsers` and `node` are passed directly to [@babel/preset-env][preset-env], you can find more information of the accepted values on its documentation.

 ### scaffold

 ```sh